 strip (optional) if True (the default), trailing newlines are removed from the file contents.

 SecretInVault

 Vault secures, stores, and tightly controls access to secrets.
 Vault presents a unified API to access multiple backends.
-To be authenticated in Vault, Buildbot need to send a token to the vault server.
-The token is generated when the Vault instance is initialized for the first time.
+At the moment Buildbot supports KV v1 and v2 backends via the apiVersion argument.